Biocxifu/SpotSweeper/README.md

 ```
 ### Modify spot annotation
-We develop a Rshiny to modify spot annotation accurately.We recommend setting the transparency of points to 0.1 and the shape of points to 1 or 16, and then manually annotating them.
+We develop a Rshiny to modify spot annotation accurately.We recommend setting the transparency of points to 0 and the shape of points to 1 or 16, and then manually annotating them.
 ```
 colon <- SpotAnnotation(object = colon,celltype_var = 'celltype')
 ```
 ><img width="895" alt="shniy" src="https://user-images.githubusercontent.com/122006615/236489772-de2981d0-f5a6-44bc-83af-76fa97edfe0f.png">

-Meanwhile, Rshiny can support the mapping of gene expression levels and meta information to assist in the manual annotation.
-Certainly, spot annotation can also be displayed
+Rshiny can support the mapping of gene expression levels and meta information to assist in the manual annotation.
+Spot annotation is displayed in the first line and the information you select to show is in the second line.The label color is equivalent to color bar
 ![image](https://github.com/Biocxifu/SpotSweeper/blob/main/shiny_example2.gif)